nthompson8/nthompson8/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Welcome to my portfolio!
-My name is Nnenna and I am a research professional venturing into data analytics.
+My name is Nnenna and I am a research professional and data analyst.
 Currently based in Washington, D.C. with a background in Psychology and Research.

 **Education**
 * Bachelor of Arts in Psychology - University of Maryland, College Park